aposhiana/math5610/software_manual/solveLinearDiagonalSystem.md

 **Output:** A vector of doubles of dimensionality n x 1 representing the solution to the linear system

 **Usage/Example:** The example below shows creating a random diagonal matrix and b vector, printing them, then using the routine to find the solution.
-The solition is then printed.
+The solution is then printed.
 ```
 std::cout << "b for linear systems:  " << std::endl;
 Vector<double>* b_ls = new Vector<double>(5);